National Writing Contest – Celebrating Black Writers: Voices Calling for Activism and Social Justice

 Our nation is facing many challenges: voter suppression, racism, social injustice and inequality, and a public health pandemic.
 Black writers in this country have a long history of overcoming obstacles and engaging in the struggle for the freedom to live as citizens whose civil and human rights are respected and honored.
 Through their liberation narratives, poetry, fiction, and essays, Black writers have documented their experiences and called for change.
 The texts of Black poets, novelists, playwrights, screenwriters, historians, activists, and civil rights leaders have always sustained us through challenging times.

-All students currently enrolled in secondary/high school or college, including community college, are encouraged to participate by writing and submitting their own essays, prose, or fiction.
-Writings should represent various themes raised by Black writers—poets, novelists, literary activists, public intellectuals, civil rights leaders, and historians—who have advocated for social justice.
+All students currently enrolled in secondary/high school or college, including community college, were encouraged to participate by writing and submitting their own essays, prose, or fiction.
+Writings represented various themes raised by Black writers—poets, novelists, literary activists, public intellectuals, civil rights leaders, and historians—who have advocated for social justice.

 Award Details